MetaLabs-inc/react-native-components-tracking/README.md

 import React from 'react';
 import { Text, TouchableOpacity, TouchableOpacityProps } from 'react-native';

-import { ComponentTracking } from '~/common/analytics/ComponentTracking';
+import { ComponentTracking } from 'react-native-components-tracking';

 import { styles } from './styles';